NSLS-II-BMM/BeamlineManual/intro.rst

 The red :quoted:`A` and :quoted:`B` indicate that the A and B (front end and photon) shutters are currently closed.
 When open these letters are blue.
 The italicized blue text gives the beam current.
 (This picture was made during a maintenance period.)
+Finally, the bright green number indicates the command count, just like the default Ipython prompt.

 When a new experiment begins, run the command::